. . .

-- Tangible results of a Sanctuary community include decreased staff turnover, decreased use of coercive measures, decreased critical incidents, staff injuries, and client injuries, greater client and staff satisfaction, more innovative problem-solving.
+Tangible results of a sanctuary community include decreased staff turnover, decreased use of coercive measures, decreased critical incidents, staff injuries, and client injuries, greater client and staff satisfaction, and more innovative problem-solving.

-- Such a community is sufficiently knowledgeable that it fully recognizes the ever present possibility of violence and therefore constantly attends to protecting its social immune system against the spread of violence in any form – physical, psychological, social or moral.
-(Commitment to Nonviolence)
+Such a community is sufficiently knowledgeable that it fully recognizes the ever-present possibility of violence and therefore constantly attends to protecting its social immune system against the spread of violence in any form – physical, psychological, social, or moral.

-- In such a community, communication is open, direct and honest and people trust that they will find out information that they need to make good decisions.
-(Commitment to Open Communication)
+In such a community, communication is open, direct, and honest and people trust that they will find out information that they need to make good decisions.

-- If someone feels that their trust has been betrayed, they are willing to give the other person the “benefit of the doubt”, and find out what happened, rather than leap to the worst conclusions.
+If someone feels their trust has been betrayed, they are willing to give the other person the benefit of the doubt and find out what happened rather than leap to the worst conclusions.

-- Within this community, members recognize the importance of democratic decision-making and shared responsibility in problem-solving and conflict resolution all of which serves to minimize abuses of power and enables an organization to deal more competently with the challenges of complexity in the world around us.
-(Commitment to Democracy)
+Within this community, members recognize the importance of democratic decision-making and shared responsibility in problem-solving and conflict resolution, all of which serves to minimize abuses of power and enables an organization to deal more competently with the challenges of complexity in the world around us.

-- Everyone in a Sanctuary community recognizes that “hurt people hurt people” and that therefore, creating and sustaining a just environment is vital to everyone’s safety and well-being.
+Everyone in a sanctuary community recognizes that “hurt people hurt people” and therefore creating and sustaining a just environment is vital to everyone’s safety and well-being.

-- In full recognition of the vulnerability to loss that everyone experiences, a Sanctuary community honors individual and group losses, while using a vision of the future to prevent stagnation and to promote continued development.
-(Commitment to Growth and Change)
+In full recognition of the vulnerability to loss that everyone experiences, a sanctuary community honors individual and group losses, while using a vision of the future to prevent stagnation and to promote continued development.